Table of contents

 Conclusion

-This article has covered the most optimized approach to check for balanced parentheses in an expression.
-You can also try to implement the stack-based approach, which is much easier as you are allowed to use an extra space there.
+This article has covered the best way to check for balanced parentheses in an expression.
+You might also want to try the stack-based approach, as it makes the process easier by allowing extra space for storage

 Live masterclass